fastruby/blog/_posts/2020-10-09-from-sprockets-to-webpacker.markdown

 ### Init a Yarn Package

 Inside the Styleguide's project folder, we run the command `yarn init`.
-This starts a wizard to setup the metadata of the project (name, git repository, author, license, and many more).
-At the end, creates a `package.json` file where we can configure this projects.
+This starts a wizard to set up the metadata of the project (name, git repository, author, license, and many more).
+At the end, creates a `package.json` file where we can configure this project.

 ```json
 {